 Besides the restrictions imposed to limit the spread of the coronavirus, Chinese officials are hoping to keep their people safe by giving them the power of information.
-They have developed an app that can inform a person whether it has been in close contact to someone infected or not.
+They have developed an app that can detect whether a person has been in close contact with someone infected or not.

 Based on its number, the authorities can tell that user whether they’ve been in contact with a person already infected, suspected of having the coronavirus or having been exposed to it.

 Authorities understand “being in contact with someone” as in working with them, going to school with them or living in an enclosed space with them (long train or airplane trips count.)

 If the user making the enquiry has ticked one of those boxes, they are advised to stay home and ask for medical help.

 As much as China has been criticized for demanding personal data on its citizens, in such cases, having that database can be a life-saver – literally.